Academic Enrichment Program

 Additional Academic Support

-The ASP administrators and faculty are always available to meet with students to address individual academic concerns, or concerns about law school in general.
-The ASP administrators and faculty provide individual advice regarding time and stress management, study habits, preparing for class, participating in class, exam preparation, etc. When appropriate, students may be referred to other counseling services provided by the law school or University of Utah.
+The AEP administrators and faculty are always available to meet with students to address individual academic concerns, or concerns about law school in general.
+The AEP administrators and faculty provide individual advice regarding time and stress management, study habits, preparing for class, participating in class, exam preparation, etc. When appropriate, students may be referred to other counseling services provided by the law school or University of Utah.

 Study Aids and Resources